Recollements induced by left Frobenius pairs: Recollements of stable categories of Frobenius pairs

-{\bf Acknowledgements.} The research was supported by the National Natural Science Foundation of China (Grant No. 12171206).
-Also, the author J.S.
-Hu thanks the Natural Science Foundation of Jiangsu Province (Grant No. BK20211358) and Jiangsu 333 Project.
+{\bf Acknowledgements.} The research was supported by the National Natural Science Foundation of China (Grant Nos.
+12171206 and 12201223).
+Also, J.S.
+Hu thanks the Natural Science Foundation of Jiangsu Province (Grant No. BK20211358) and Jiangsu 333 Project, and Y.J.
+Ma thanks Youth Foundation of Lanzhou Jiaotong University (Grant No. 2023023) and Youth Science and Technology Foundation of Gansu Province (Grant No. 23JRRA866).
+The authors are grateful to the referees for reading the paper carefully and for many suggestions on mathematics and English expressions.